yanickpauloamaro/hotcrypto/README.md

+> **Note to readers:** This repo is part of my Master semester project EPFL.
+I use code from the [Diem foundation](https://github.com/diem) and from Alberto Sonnino's implementation of [HotStuff](https://github.com/asonnino/hotstuff).
+This README contains the abstract of my project as well as a modified version of the README from HotStuff.

 # Towards efficient and safe blockchain

 Blockchain is an innovative technology with promising uses in finance, decentralized computing and market platforms.
 These applications require high performance to be able to reach a truly global scale.